 Mangrove trees are pretty amazing.
-They’re naturally flexible, tropical plants that help other organisms thrive, and their unique root systems protect the shoreline from erosion.
+They’re naturally flexible, tropical and sub-tropical plants that help other organisms thrive, and their unique root systems protect the shoreline from erosion and storm damage.
 Needless to say, they’re great for our planet, and we are honored to share their name.
-In honor of Earth Month, we’re sharing an interview with Alfredo Quarto (pictured below), Co-founder and International Policy and Programs Director of Mangrove Action Project, an organization that we are proud to support.
-Their work aims to boost awareness of the importance of mangroves with hands-on curriculum and community involvement.
+In honor of Earth Month, we’re sharing an interview with Alfredo Quarto (pictured below), Co-founder and International Program and Policy Director of Mangrove Action Project (MAP), an organization that we are proud to support.
+MAP’s work aims to boost awareness of the importance of mangroves with hands-on curriculum and community involvement.

 *All photos courtesy of Mangrove Action Project.
 Caption for banner image: “Local boys gather in front of a small mangrove-associated outcropping along the coast of Papua New Guinea.
 Coastal ecosystems here rely on a community-based system of conservation and protection; the local people value their ecosystems and protect them as such.”